Khosrow I: Constructions

 Another wall was constructed in the southwest, called the war-i tāzigān ("wall of the Arabs").
 He may have also built another wall in the northeast−the Wall of Tammisha.
 Besides defense structures, Khosrow also had a large-scale canal system created in Asoristan, known in Islamic sources as the Nahrawan Canal.
 Out of all his constructions, his most memorable and noteworthy achievement was the palace he had made at Ctesiphon, known as the Taq-e Kasra.
-The palace, still standing till this day, albeit heavily ruined, portrays one of the empire's most remarkable architectural accomplishments.
+The palace, still standing to this day, albeit heavily ruined, portrays one of the empire's most remarkable architectural accomplishments.

 After the sack of Antioch in 540, Khosrow built a new city one parasang (4–5 km) south of Ctesiphon for the inhabitants he had captured.
 It was located on the eastern bank of the Tigris, and was officially named Weh-andīōg-husraw ("City Better than Antioch [has] Khosrow [built this]" or "Khosrow's Better Antioch").
 The city reportedly had public baths and a hippodrome, and a street program modelled on Antioch.
 The Christian population was granted freedom of religion and burial.
 The city was known informally as Rumagan ("Town of the Greeks"), which later became ar-Rumiyya under the Caliphate.
-The remains of the city are most likely situated at the unexcavated place that is still till this day known as Bustan Kisra ("Gardens of Khosrow").
+The remains of the city are most likely situated at the unexcavated place that is still known as Bustan Kisra ("Gardens of Khosrow").